Eternal Legend: Summary

-The player controls a boy who must save the world from the evil monsters and villains the roam the areas outside the villages and the dungeons.
-The game is considered to be an action-RPG similar to the Legend of Zelda and Secret of Mana style of video games.
-According to the story, the super-nation Millennium which had conquered the world before searches for the secret which had disappeared in one night.
-Up to three people can be in a party, these three party members are changed around depending on the part of the story that is being played.
+The player controls a boy who must save the world from the evil monsters and villains that roam the land outside of the villages as well as explore numerous dungeons.
+The game is considered to be an action-RPG similar in style to titles such as Legend of Zelda and Secret of Mana.
+According to the game’s story, the super-nation Millennium which had conquered the world before searches for the secret which had disappeared in one night.
+Up to three characters travel together in the player's party, the members of which are changed around depending on where in the story is being played.

-Fifteen caves and temples make up the complete dungeon system of the game.
-There are also fifteen different villages to browse through in the game.
-Pyramids and fortress tend to be the most challenging of the dungeons.
+The player will traverse through a total of fifteen dungeons composed of simpler caves and temples as well as more difficult pyramids and fortresses, along with a further fifteen villages over the course of the game.
 This video game was released in the era of traditional role-playing games like Dragon Quest.
 During the selection sequence for a combat scenario, there is a common "battle" command for all members of the party.

-Once the player progresses beyond a certain point in the game, he may use a ship as a form of transportation, similar in method to the ship found in the original Final Fantasy video game for the Nintendo Entertainment System.
+Once the player progresses beyond a certain point in the game acquire the use of a ship as a form of transportation, similar in method to the ship found in the original Final Fantasy video game for the original Nintendo Entertainment System.